Needle Lake

 About the Book

-Two cousins on very different sides of adolescent girlhood spend one winter together that changes both of their lives forever.
+Two cousins on very different sides of teen girlhood spend a winter together that changes both of their lives forever.

-And once, after Elna came to stay, I watched a man drown there on Christmas Eve, his body trapped and twitching beneath the ice.
+And once, after Elna came to stay, I watched a man drown there on Christmas Eve, his body trapped beneath the ice.

-One afternoon, in walks her cousin Elna, here to stay for a few weeks.
-Ida hasn't seen Elna since they were young, and she's immediately drawn to her older cousin, who's everything Ida is not: mature, self-assured, charismatic, and daring.
-Elna lives in San Francisco, a city Ida's only seen as a dot on her globe.
+One afternoon, in walks her cousin Elna, there to stay for a few weeks.
+Ida hasn’t seen Elna since they were children, and she’s immediately drawn to her older cousin, who’s everything Ida is not: confident, glamorous, charismatic, and daring.
+Elna lives in San Francisco, a city Ida has seen only as a dot on her globe.
 She doesn’t treat Ida like she’s a fragile kid whose heart might give out at any moment.
-She isn’t scared off by Ida’s tendency towards rigidity and fixation.
+She isn’t scared off by Ida’s quirks and fixations.
 Ida is enraptured.

 Read more